aldovizcarra/card-component/README.md

 ### What I learned

 During this project I have learned how to create better markup.
-I also learned how use css flexbox.
+I also learned how to use css flexbox.

 ### Continued development